Raiders beat Cowboys 36-33 in OT on field goal after penalty | NFL | Journal Gazette

 Carlson put Las Vegas ahead 33-30 with a career-long 56-yarder with 1:52 remaining.
 Greg Zuerlein, who missed an extra point after the first Dallas TD, answered with a 45-yarder with 19 seconds to go.

-Brown had his back to Jones when Derek Carr threw the pass with Las Vegas at its 43.
-The penalty put the Raiders at the Dallas 24, and the winning kick came after Dallas was penalized twice for rushing past the line of scrimmage before the snap.
+Brown had his back to Jones when Carr threw the pass with Las Vegas at its 43.
+The penalty put the Raiders at the Dallas 24, and the winning kick came after the Cowboys were penalized twice for rushing past the line of scrimmage before the snap.

-Both teams had season highs in penalties and yards.
-Dallas had 14 for 166 and Las Vegas 14 for 110.

 Carr threw for 373 yards, including a 56-yard touchdown strike to DeSean Jackson.
 Marcus Mariota had a short scoring run on a shotgun keeper.